Manimegalai: Public shows/events

 She also participates in comedy debate talk shows.
-Her first debate talk show was on 31 May 2019 where she received appreciation for her humorous and bubbly speech.
+Her first debate talk show was on 31 May 2019.

 Acting

-Manimegalai was initially chosen for the serial Bharathi Kannamma by director Praveen Bennet for the role of Venba (now played by Farina) which she turned down.
+Manimegalai was initially chosen for the serial Bharathi Kannamma by director Praveen Bennet for the role of Venba (played by Farina) which she turned down.
 On request by the director, she accepted to make a single shot appearance confronting the male lead's mother character.
-Manimegalai has no interest to act but wants to concentrate in Anchoring.

 YouTube

 Manimegalai and Hussain started the YouTube channel Hussain Manimegalai on 4 June 2020.
 A short clip from one of the videos of Hussain Manimegalai channel was posted on YouTube India's social media handles.

 Hussain Manimegalai YouTube channel had gained over a million subscribers and over 100 million views in total within a year of its start.
-By March 2021, the couple was awarded twice for their YouTube channel.

 Shows

-Selected Television
+Selected television

-Manimegalai has also hosted many special shows on festivals and movie promotion shows for Sun Tv, Sun News, K Tv and Sun Music.
+Manimegalai has also hosted many special shows on festivals and movie promotion shows for Vijay TV, Sun TV, Sun News, K TV and Sun Music.

 She has also participated in various reality shows as guest in Sun Network as well as Vijay Television.